-3 years ago, I was told by many bloggers: “You will never make money blogging.
-And if you do, $200/month will be your highest peak ever”.
+Three years ago, I was told by many bloggers, “You will never make money blogging.
+And if you do, $200/month will be your highest peak ever.”

-When I asked Sam if I could write a guest post for Financial Samurai, he asked me to include more details on how I appraised blogs and how do I decide or not to send $10K over the wire (or more!) simply to buy a “.com”.
+When I asked Sam if I could write a guest post for Financial Samurai, he asked me to include more details on how I appraised blogs and how do I decide to send $10K over the wire (or more!) simply to buy a “.com”.
 This is how I started my blogging business.

 When you value a rental property, you will most likely pay between 10 to 15 times the yearly revenue.
 Therefore, if the property generates about $40,000 in rental income, you will pay between $400,000 to $600,000 to purchase it.